Tabitha Goldstaub: Career

 Goldstaub is the co-founder of CognitionX, “Expert Advice Platform”.
 This organisation was created with the intention to offer business the chance to learn about and use AI.
 Goldstaub is particularly concerned about AI's potential for gender bias, “When you look at what’s going on in AI with a feminist cap on, it becomes very apparent that the biases that already exist in society will be exacerbated or reinforced,”.
 In an interview with London Evening Standard, she compared AI to a child, "learning from what it hears...If you train AI based on racist, sexist information, you can’t be surprised that it becomes racist and sexist".

 In June 2017, Goldstaub arranged the inaugural CogX, a two-day ‘Innovation Exchange’ for 1,500 delegates discussing how AI will shape the future of society.
 CogX 2018 saw 6,500 attendees and over 370 speakers at Tobacco Dock.

 In October 2017 Marie Claire described Goldstaub as a Future Shaper.
 She was listed in the London Evening Standard's "The Progress 1000: London's most influential people".
 Goldstaub lives by the Karen Spärck Jones quotation "computing is too important to be left to men".
 She is represented by Curtis Brown (literary agents).

 Goldstaub led the team that wrote a report for the Mayor of London’s Office, which analysed the AI ecosystem in London.
 The final report, which looks at London’s unique strengths as a global hub of AI, found that London was the AI capital of Europe; highlights include the fact that London hosts over 750 AI suppliers.

 In June 2018 Goldstaub was named Head of the UK Government's AI Council (part of the government's new Office for Artificial Intelligence) and as 'AI Business Champion' by then Secretary of State for DCMS, Matt Hancock.

-In 2019, Goldstaub became a member of the TechUK board.
-The board works together to ensure the UK realises the positive potential of tech.

-In 2020, Goldstaub released her first book entitled How To Talk To Robots: A Girls’ Guide To a Future Dominated by AI (published by HarperCollins Publishers Limited).
-A girls guide to Artificial Intelligence.
-The book breaks down the tech-bro barriers offering a straightforward introduction and makes clear the enormous benefits of understanding AI.

-In July 2021, Goldstaub became an Advisor to The Alan Turing Institute and in October 2021, she became an Advisor to Raspberry Pi Foundation.

 Goldstaub was appointed Member of the Order of the British Empire (MBE) in the 2022 New Year Honours for services to the artificial intelligence sector.
+She was named as one of Computer Weekly's Most Influential Women in Technology in 2023.
+Goldstaub left CognitionX in 2022, and joined the Luminate Board of Directors.
+She was appointed the Executive Director of Innovate Cambridge, an initiative that looked to strengthen Cambridge's innovation ecosystem.